 This leave is subject to a formality: the marriage must be registered in the office of the regional authorities appointed for this function.

-This article is a publication of New Horizons Global Partners.
+This article is a publication of Horizons.
 The purpose of this article is to inform our clients or readers of a changing legal landscape.
 It is not intended, nor should it be used, as a substitute for specific legal advice or professional legal counsel.